dqops/dqo/docs/working-with-dqo/set-up-data-grouping/set-up-data-grouping.md

 To set up data grouping configuration at the table level:

-1. In DQOps graphical interface, go to the **Data Source** section, select the table of interest in the tree view on the left side, and select **Data Grouping** tab.
+1. In DQOps user interface, go to the **Data Source** section, select the table of interest in the tree view on the left side, and select **Data Grouping** tab.

     ![Adding table-level data grouping configuration](https://dqops.com/docs/images/working-with-dqo/set-up-data-stream/adding-table-level-data-stream.jpg)